akkartik/mu/Readme.md

 If you're still reading, here are some more things to check out:

-a) Look at the [chessboard program](http://akkartik.github.io/mu/html/chessboard.mu.html) for a more complex example where I write tests showing blocking reads from the keyboard and what gets printed to the screen -- things we don't typically associate with automated tests.
+a) Look at the [chessboard program](http://akkartik.github.io/mu/html/chessboard.mu.html) for a more complex example with tests of blocking reads from the keyboard and what gets printed to the screen -- things we don't typically associate with automated tests.

 b) Try skimming the [colorized source code](https://akkartik.github.io/mu).
-I'd like it to eventually be possible to get a pretty good sense for how things work just by skimming the files in order, skimming the top of each file and ignoring details lower down.
-Tell me how successful my efforts are.
+You should be able to get a pretty good sense for how things work just by skimming the files in order, skimming the top of each file and ignoring details lower down.

 c) Try running the tests: